Dental Care for Dogs: Caring for Puppy, Adult and Senior Dogs Teeth

 We all know that caring for a dog’s teeth is important.
 However, did you know that at different stages of their life, your dog requires different types of dental care?

-Puppies have sensitive and vulnerable teeth.
+Puppies have sensitive and vulnerable teeth and gums.
 For this reason, their teeth should be treated with care.
-Their young teeth may also not yet be strong enough to deal with some dental treatments.
-Equally, adult dogs’ teeth are not as fragile and therefore can withstand other forms of care.
-Dental care is particularly important here, because unlike puppies their set of teeth has to last for the rest of their life.
+Their young teeth and immature jaws are not yet strong enough to deal with some dental treatments.
+Equally, adult dogs’ teeth are not as fragile and therefore are far better suited to other forms of care.
+Dental care is particularly important at this lifestage, because unlike puppies their set of teeth has to last for the rest of their life.
 Older dogs tend to be at a higher risk of dental conditions because their teeth are often more fragile, and they have worn down over time.

 Read on to discover the different stages of dental care.

-Taking care of a puppy’s teeth can be difficult.
-Their mouths and teeth are constantly growing and going through changes, which makes keeping track of their dental health important.
+A puppy’s mouths and teeth are constantly growing and going through changes, which makes knowing what to expect and keeping track of their dental health important.

 Following the below tips should help keep your puppy’s teeth healthy throughout their first year:

-Provide your puppy with toys – It’s important to make sure your dog has chew toys while they’re going through the teething process.
-Chew toys will not only help to keep your dog’s teeth clean, but will also soothe the pain of teething.
+Puppies have to chew.
+Provide your puppy with toys – It’s important to make sure your dog has appropriate chew toys while they’re going through the teething process and as their mouths develop.
+Chew toys will not only help to keep your dog’s teeth clean, but will also help soothe the pain and discomfort of teething.

-Make sure teeth have fallen out – After about 3-4 months your puppy’s teeth should have started to fall out.
+After about 3-4 months your puppy’s teeth should have started to fall out.
 You should take your pup to the vet if your dog’s teeth haven’t started to fall out by this time.
+Sometimes you will find the teeth so you know when they are falling out, other times your puppy might swallow them.

 Brush their teeth – Brushing your puppy’s teeth from a young age is really important.
 Not only does it help look after their teeth, but it also gets them used to the idea of brushing from a young age.
 We advise you start off by slowly rubbing your fingers across your puppy’s mouth.
-Once you have mastered this you can start to use toothpaste and eventually a toothbrush.
+Once you have mastered this you can start to use dog-specific toothpaste and eventually a either a rubber finger brush or a toothbrush.
 Remember to praise and reward your dog after each session of cleaning.

 Once your dog reaches around 12 months of age, they begin their adult life.
 This means they will have a full set of teeth that need to be looked after correctly as they will not grow another set.
 This makes dog dental care an important part of adult life.